-(few words about money-shopping madness and uncontrollable consumption)
+(few words about money-shopping madness and uncontrollable or impulse consumerism)

 Money madness and demand for personally customized lives

-When I moved in to my first rented flat in India we didn’t have any TV set.
-6 young foreign national professionals using laptops to connect with families, to get some news what’s going on in the world, to get some entertainment.
-We got so busy exploring India, traveling, tasting food, enjoying new culture that we actually didn’t need any other impulses to be happy.
+When I moved into my first rented flat in India we didn’t have any TV set.
+6 young foreign national professionals using laptops to connect with families, to get some news about what’s going on in the world, to get some entertainment.
+We got so busy exploring India, traveling, tasting the food, enjoying the new culture that we actually didn’t need any other impulses to be happy.
 Our own company was enough to make a good day.
 I can proudly announce this no-TV-at-home lifestyle started in 2013 stayed with me till today.
-And from that point of time I trust my AHA moment that actually all these days I was literally losing life to television.
+And from that point of time, I trust my AHA moment that actually all these days I was literally losing life to television.

 Life is meant to be lived, not watched

 The consumption we are all falling for make us truly materialistic, meaning that a huge amount of our attention is focused on things we possess and our status we try to upgrade every year.
 All kind of advertising gives us ‘the desire to own something a little newer, a little better, a little sooner than necessary’ (Brooks Stevens “Planned obsolescence”).
 The more we spend time watching and following ads, we actually fall for different tactics (I can call it smart and mindful manipulation) into spending money we may not have, on things we may not really want.
 The entire colorful world is designed to create a fairy tale around any kind of product and make us want it.
 Marketing masters, ads experts seduce us by seducing our brains in such a way we’re not even aware of to think ‘I want to look like that.
 I want to feel like that.
 I want my life to be like this’.
 The bitter truth is that’s it’s a very cleverly constructed mystification.